Dog Acts Aggressive Towards Houseguests: Free Training Tips

 I used some dog behaviorist tricks and within a minute of entering the house, Una was taking treats from my hand.
 The guardians were impressed, saying that she had never settled down that quickly when a new person came inside.

-Later in the session we recreated this secret for a success fun dog greeting so that visitors to the house could watch a video that includes tips to help a dog stop acting territorially aggressive when people come to visit.
+Later in the session, we demonstrated the secret to a successful, fun dog greeting.
+Visitors that come to see Una can watch the video below with tips to help a dog stop being territorially aggressive when new people come to visit.

-We covered a number of other tips in this in home dog training session that will help Una become more confident overall, both in terms of her role as well as in the guidance and leadership of her guardians.
+We shared several tips in this in-home dog training session.
+These tips will help Una feel more confident.
+This includes her role and the guidance from her guardians.
 To help her humans remember them all, we recorded a roadmap to success video that you can check out below.

 Categorized in: